It’s good to have friends. That goes doubly so when you’re facing down a zombie horde or coordinating an attack on a Klingon warship.

 Shadow Warrior 2

-I wasn’t as big a fan of Shadow Warrior 2 ($40 on Green Man Gaming) as I was of the original 2013 reboot.
+I wasn’t as big a fan of Shadow Warrior 2 ($40 on Humble) as I was of the original 2013 reboot.
 Where the previous game had a tight story with excellent corridor shooting and some incredible boss designs, the sequel adopted a Borderlands-style approach: procedurally generated and open world-esque levels, lots of fodder enemies, generic side missions, gear grinding, and pretty shallow bosses.

 But while none of that makes for a great single-player experience, it does make for a fun co-op experience.
 You and your friends can drop in and out of the generated levels at will, slaughtering thousands of demons together and generally not caring one whit about the overarching story.